 It’d be hard for me to stop paying for music altogether, so I’m always on the hunt for a good Spotify discount to keep my monthly subscription costs down.
+And since their prices are going up — now for new members, September for existing members — it’s even more important to be smart about this.

 Spotify Premium gives you unlimited access to Spotify’s massive audio library, plus ad-free music listening, downloadable content, and enhanced playlists.
 You can listen to any song you want at any time, get personalized music recommendations, and access curated playlists based on your listening trends.
 The only downside is, it costs $9.99 a month.